1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 Imagine it like a bunch of sticky notes.
 Each sticky note has a goal written on it.
 You then place it onto a board with different sections to show how far the sticky notes are to completion.
 This is what a kanban board is.

+This is a complete example for our Mansion game kanban board.
+The ready section is where objectives that are ready to be worked on go in progress are things people are working on.
+It then goes to review where we make sure the objective of the issue is complete.
+Once this is confirmed it goes to completion and people can move on to the next objectives.
+We added a scrapped idea section but luckily we never had to use it.

 ![Alt text]({{site.baseurl}}/images/blogImages/KanbanBoardImage.png "Image of Kanban Board")

 ### Biggest Tech Accomplishment